1. What is the HSN Code?

-HSN codes will remove the need to upload the detailed description of the goods.
+HSN codes will remove the need to upload a detailed description of the goods.
 This will save time and make filing easier since GST returns are automated.

-A dealer or a service provider must provide HSN/SAC wise summary of sales in his GSTR-1 if his turnover falls in above slabs.
+A dealer or a service provider must provide an HSN/SAC wise summary of sales in his GSTR-1 if his turnover falls in the above slabs.

 10. HSN - wise summary of outward supplies

 11. How can I find my product in HSN list and its relevant HSN Code?

 Please visit our handy HSN Calculator to find out both HSN codes of goods & SAC codes of services.

 12. What is UQC?